kevin-chalmers/cpa-lang-shootout/README.md

 Languages that have so far been discounted are:

 * Aha!
+* ALGOL 68
 * AmbientTalk
 * Ateji PX
 * Axum
+* BCPL
 * C=
 * C&omega;
 * Clojure
 * Concurrent Pascal, although SuperPascal may allow a similar analysis.

+Details on why these languages are discounted is given in the [Discounted Languages](#CurrentlyDiscountedLanguages) section.

 ## Benchmark Results